theakanfecode1/NASA-APOD/README.md

 Welcome to the Astronomy Picture of the Day (APOD) Viewer application!This app allows you to explore and enjoy a collection of captivating astronomy pictures fetched from NASA's APOD API.

-This repo is a tutorial dedciated to showing the use of MVVM, Riverpod, Caching(HIVE DB), Offline Capabilities and Flutter Test
+This repo is a tutorial dedciated to showcasing the use of MVVM, Riverpod, Caching(HIVE DB), Offline Capabilities and Flutter Test

 ## Prerequisites